 We ended up grabbing a few bottles that caught our eye, one of them being Hot N’ Sweet Premium Shot in cactus flavour:

-The company actually makes numerous different flavours of liqueur, including Blue Menthol, Passionfruit, Pomegranate, Turkish Pepper, and one called “Fishermint” (that’s probably my favourite liqueur flavour name so far!) among others.
+The company actually makes numerous different flavours of liqueur, including Blue Menthol, Passionfruit, Pomegranate, Turkish Pepper, and one called “Fishermint”.
+(That’s probably my favourite liqueur flavour name so far!)

 Hot N’ Sweet is a vodka-based liqueur made from molasses, sugars and licorice: